Table of Contents[Hide][Show]

 We know.
 The urge to pack each and every thing you might possibly need is strong.
 Very strong.
 But unless you’re going somewhere too remote for Walmart, you’ll be able to buy anything you forget.
 Besides, that gives you an excuse to swing into Target, use the changing table, grab a Starbucks and buy more diapers, right?

 For us, road trip packing list must-haves are:

 - Pumped milk or powdered formula (Pack room temperature bottled water if you’re using formula.)

 - Hand sanitizer

-- Diapers, wipes, diaper cream, a changing pad and bags for dirty diapers.
-I recommend one of the changing pad “kits” that clips shut and holds everything.
+- Diapers, baby wipes, diaper cream, a changing pad and bags for dirty diapers.
+I recommend one of the changing pad “kits” from Amazon that clips shut and holds everything.
 It is way easier to haul into a quick pit stop than a full diaper bag.